- Medical Students

 A Rare Presentation of Congental Intestional Malrolation in An Adult With Life Threatening Volvulus; Y. Soliman, M. DeLisi, MD; St. Joseph’s Research Day, Paterson, NJ, April 22, 2014

-LDL Control in Type 2 Diabetes at Clifton Family Practice, St. Joseph’s Regional Medical Center; Joseph Vitale, MD, Michael DeLisi, MD, and Barbara Spoust, RN, St. Joseph’s Research Day, May 20, 2013
+LDL Control in Type 2 Diabetes at Clifton Family Practice, St. Joseph’s University Medical Center; Joseph Vitale, MD, Michael DeLisi, MD, and Barbara Spoust, RN, St. Joseph’s Research Day, May 20, 2013

 An innovative safety initiative for oral anti-coagulation in under-served populations.
 Krishna Bhaskarabhatla et al. International Forum on Quality and Safety in Healthcare, Paris 2012